-Finally, we use the Dick an Cheney design method [REF] to create a principled curriculum design for the core computing concepts being taught in our computational thinking course (described next).
+Finally, we use the Dick and Cheney instructional design method [REF] to create a principled curriculum design for the core computing concepts taught in our Introduction to Computational Thinking course (described next).
 Using the Dick and Cheney method both improves the curriculum we are developing, and also provides a guide for how elements of this curriculum could be adopted by others [REF] who are teaching a similar class or an introductory computer science class.
+A common problem with course dissemination is that the curriculum developers usually only share the course materials (e.g., PowerPoint slides, handouts, project write-ups, etc.) rather than a high-level instructional strategy, learning objectives, and other key resources.
+The formal methods of ID are self-documenting at every phase, so that curriculum adopters are given materials with the context and justifications of the materials.
+Within the project, instructional design helps to identify targets and requirements for interactive visualizations and immediate feedback on programming exercises.

-Our primary curriculum target is a recently developed course in computational thinking that has served students from over thirty different majors and with strong gender diversity.
+Our primary curriculum target is an Introduction to Computational Thinking (ICT) course developed with NSF EAGER support.
+The first three offerings of the course have served students from over thirty different majors and have had strong gender diversity.
 This course is a general education course with no prerequisites, and it makes no assumptions about prior computer science or programming experience.
 This course defines computational thinking as:

 Computational Thinking = Abstraction + Algorithms

 Students learn about these core computing concepts using active learning in peer-learning groups.
 The groups are assigned to maximize the diversity of majors within each group so as to promote learning across contexts.
-Students are gradually introduced to programming through the BlockPy environment.
-Each student defines and completes a major project in Python using the “big data” resources in the Corgis library.
+Students are gradually introduced to programming through the BlockPy environment [REF].
+Each student defines and completes a major project in Python using the “big data” resources in the Corgis library [REF].
 Preliminary assessment of the course is given in Section 2.4.
 The complete materials for our course can be found at think.cs.vt.edu/book (choose the “browse as guest” option on the login page).

-Extensive multi-methods assessment of our work will involve two distinct student populations at Virginia Tech andstudent at four other U.S. institutions and two international universities.
-At Virginia Tech we will involve: (1) students in a newly created Introduction to Computational Thinking (CT) class that is open to all majors, including majors in all STEM fields and (2) more advanced computer science majors confronting the conceptual and practical intricacies of algorithms and data structures (CS3).
+Extensive multi-methods assessment of our work will involve two distinct student populations at Virginia Tech, and students at four other U.S. institutions and two international universities.
+At Virginia Tech we will involve: (1) students in the Introduction to Computational Thinking class that is open to all majors, including majors in all STEM fields and (2) more advanced computer science majors confronting the conceptual and practical intricacies of algorithms and data structures (CS3).
 These later students are relatively committed to the field but need help in seeing the application of the techniques they are learning to real-world situations, and they need better help coping with the more challenging cognitive dimensions of the material they are learning.
 Each course is offered each semester with enrollments ranging from 30 to 80 students.
 PI Kafura will teach the CT course each semester during the project.
 Co-PI Shaffer will teach CS3 at least once per year during the project.
-Also involved in the assessment are four other U.S. institutions (Lehigh University, Virginia Military Institute, University of Texas El Paso, and University of Delaware) and two international institution (Korea University and Escuela Superior Politécnica del Litoral in Ecuador).
+Also involved in the assessment are four other U.S. institutions (Lehigh University, Virginia Military Institute, University of Texas El Paso, and University of Delaware) and two international institutions (Korea University and Escuela Superior Politécnica del Litoral in Ecuador).
 Support letters from these institutions are provided in the Supplementary Materials.
-All of the Virginia Tech researchers have experience with human subject research assessment and area currently doing IRB approved research.
+All of the Virginia Tech researchers have experience with human subject research assessment and are currently doing IRB approved research.
 Our team also includes experts in educational assessment and in instructional design, both from VT’s School of Education.